uvarc/rc-website/content/post/2026-may-maintenance.md

 ### System

+The NVIDIA driver will be upgraded to  to support CUDA 13.1.
+See section on NVHPC below.

+Open OnDemand will be ugpraded to .

+JupyterLab will be upgrade to 4.5.6-py3.13.

 ### Modules

 There are major changes to compiler and container toolchains (GCC, Intel, NVHPC, Apptainer).
 Users should read the corresponding sections carefully if applicable.